 4. Civic institutions and alliances that invite and support community-wide engagement, collaboration, and transformation

 The Civic Agility Project is inviting agility in local government, all kinds of community organizations, and alliances that blur the lines between them.
 We’ve introduced inviting agile practices in education, economic development, planning and zoning, transportation planning, and affordable housing.
 We’re engaging more stakeholders and sharing responsibility for solutions.
 Removing approval and financing obstacles for small developers, to rebuild the affordable “missing middle” in housing.
 Re-defining the customers of economic development.
 And balancing preservation and growth.
-We’re noticing the flow of food donations into day shelters for the homeless can be managed in an open, community-wide, collaborative way, like the flow of work and resources in any business enterprise.
-I coach local government champions and community leaders to apply agile thinking and methods in situations like these.
+We can manage the work of non-profit associations and service organizations in the same leading-edge ways we’d use in any business enterprise.
+I coach local government champions and community leaders to apply adaptive thinking and methods in situations like these.

 We’re also exploring an easier, more effective balance between providing the solutions and providing platforms for community-driven solutions.
 We can help improve core services but also facilitate better community engagement to address our toughest issues together.
-The challenge is always in the balance between providing the solutions and provide the platform.
+The challenge is always in the balance between providing the solutions and providing the platform.
 In many situations, the best solutions won’t need to be studied, decided, delivered and funded by city hall.
 They can (simply, amazingly!) be invited and supported and connected.
 I can show you how to leverage the wealth of energy and resources in your community into better civic engagement, more active community collaboration, and more effective government solutions.

 Where do we begin?

 What are the most important issues and opportunities, of any scale, in your organization or community?
 What is that must be solved, created, or achieved?
 What successes do you have to build on?
 How are you connected to all of that?
 And who else is or should be involved?
 What resources are immediately available and what might be accessed with some effort?
 What limits must we honor or accept, at least for now?
 Where will our first feedback come from?
 How will we measure, track and assess the value of our solutions?